 No, but you must be registered with the FAA if your model UAV weighs more than one-half pound.
 Hobbyists only need to register once, but must prominently display their registration information on all UAVs they may operate.
 The FAA has additional guidance for hobbyists directing them only to fly UAVs a sufficient distance from populated areas and full scale aircraft, keeping UAVs within the visual line of sight of the operator at all times, maintaining a weight of 55 lbs. or less unless otherwise properly certified, and not using the units for business purposes unless subject to a proper Section 333 Exemption.
 There are a number of other additional altitude and operating restrictions that must be followed subject to liability and steep monetary penalties if caught.

-More information on FAA rules for civil (non-governmental) UAS operation can be found at:http://www.faa.gov/uas/civil_operations/
+More information on FAA rules for civil (non-governmental) UAS operation can be found at: https://www.faa.gov/uas/recreational_flyers

 Can I operate small UAVs (55lbs. or less) for business and/or commercial use?